mwpowellhtx/perils-of-npc/README.md

 (http://msdn.microsoft.com/en-us/library/w0x726c2%28v=vs.100%29.aspx).
 However, with [.NET 4.5] (http://msdn.microsoft.com/en-us/library/w0x726c2%28v=vs.110%29.aspx),
-Microsoft has introduced an Attribute called [CallingMemberNameAttribute] (http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callermembernameattribute%28v=vs.110%29.aspx), which you use to decorate a name parameter such as to our **OnPropertyChanged**.
+Microsoft has introduced an Attribute called [CallerMemberNameAttribute] (http://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.callermembernameattribute%28v=vs.110%29.aspx), which you use to decorate a name parameter such as to our **OnPropertyChanged**.
 It might be helpful for things like logging helpers,